digital-asset/daml-ui-template/README.md

 ## Quick Start

-Build the DAML project:
+Build the DAML models and the UI project:

-    daml build
+    make

 Start the sandbox ledger:

-    daml start --start-navigator=no
+    daml start

-Generate the Typescript code:

-    daml codegen js -o daml2js .daml/dist/*.dar

-Build and run the UI:
+Start the UI:

-For Javascript:

-    cd ui-js
+    cd ui
-    yarn install
     yarn start

-For Typescript:

-    cd ui-ts
-    yarn install
-    yarn start

-If you change your DAML models and regenerate the JavaScript code, you need to run this in your UI directory:
+If you change your DAML models make sure to rebuild using:

-    yarn install --force --frozen-lockfile
+    make

 This opens a browser page pointing to `http://localhost:3000/#/login`.
 Note that the development server serves content via http and should not be exposed as is to a public-facing network.